johnofleek/PiloT/networkManagerDocs/README.md

  including the cellular wwanX
  interface(s) provided by the PiloT HAT board, when used with a Raspberry PI and Raspian.

-At this time it is experimental and has only been tested on a very limited set of RPi , Rasbian OS variants and Pilot variants
+At this time it is experimental and has only been tested on a limited set of RPi , Rasbian OS variants and Pilot variants

 Note that by following the installation process below the Raspbian default network manager